Do I have to obtain employees' consent in order to collect their personal data?

 - the identity and contact information of the data controller (i.e., the employer);

-- information relating to data that’s being shared and the reason it’s being shared;
+- information relating to data that’s being shared and the reason it’s being shared (including international transfers);

 - their data rights.

 There are additional limitations when processing sensitive personal data.
 Sensitive data includes: racial/ethnic origin, religious belief, political opinions, trade union/religious/philosophical/political membership, health/sexual life, and genetic/biometric data.
-Sensitive personal data may be processed in a few instances, such as when:
+Sensitive personal data may be processed in certain instances, such as when:

 - employers receive the express, specific and distinct consent from the employee for processing personal data for a specific purpose;